rubyredrick/ri_cal/README.txt

 When the value of a DATE-TIME property is set to a value, the following processing occurs:

 * If the object responds to both the :acts_as_time, and :timezone methods then the result of the timezone method (assumed to be an instance of TZInfoTimezone) is used as a specific local time zone.

 * If not then the default time zone id is used.
 The normal default timezone id is "UTC".
-You can set the default by calling ::RiCal::PropertyValue::DateTime.default_tzid = timezone_identifier, where timezone_identifier is a string, or nil.
+You can set the default by calling ::RiCal::PropertyValue::DateTime.default_tzid = timezone_identifier, where timezone_identifier isa string, or nil.
 If you set the default tzid to 'none' or :none, then Times or DateTimes without timezones will be treated as floating times.

 To explicitly set a floating time you can use the method #with_floating_timezone on Time or DateTime instances as in